ajgmez1125/cpan144_finalproject/README.md

-This is project for cpan144.
+This is the final project for CPAN144 (Adv Front End Development).
 Written by Ayden, Alexandr and Nicholas.

-The purpose of the project is to create a weather app that fetches data from a weather api and displays it on our website using our styling and our layout we made.
+The purpose of the project is to create a weather app that fetches data from OpenWeatherAPI and displays it on our website using the styling and layout we made.

+This was made fully in React JS with some wonderful CSS magic by Alex.